Gooze0100/public_holidays/README.md

 - SQL write stored procedures for updating (Countries).
 - SQL table column types could be changed, to more useful, for year to tinyInt and etc.
 - GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.
+- Use Models to control and get proper data not just dynamic.

 ## License